Samory-909/virt-scripts/README.md

 2. `deploy-image-by-profile.sh` : deploy pre-builded images by profiles (xs, s, m, l xl)  as linked clones
 3. `get-and-install-openwrt.sh` : get and start openwrt with two interfaces

-But this is probably beter to build by yourself your appliance with the `auto-install.sh` script or with packer and qemu.
-The root account and the password are in the preseed and kickstart templates included.
+But this is probably better to build by yourself your appliance with the `auto-install.sh` script or with packer and qemu.
+The root account and the password are stored in the "preseed" and "kickstart" templates included in the script.

 ## Devices management